 What is Hastings Battleaxe?

-This blog, Hastings Battleaxe, was ‘born’ in December 2011, when author Stephanie Gaunt moved from Birmingham to Hastings with Philosopher, her husband, to start a new life by the sea.
+Hastings Battleaxe, was ‘born’ in December 2011, when Stephanie Gaunt moved from Birmingham to Hastings with Philosopher, her husband, to start a new life by the sea.
 Initially, it was meant for our old friends and family in Birmingham, and also as a regular writing exercise, a sort of on-line diary, to get the author through the stressful moving in and settling-down period.
 However, it became a habit and is still going strong.

 The posts are mostly about life in East Sussex, centred on Hastings.
 However, Batttleaxe and Philosopher travel a good deal, both in the UK and abroad.
 Battleaxe is insatiably curious about far too many things – reading, poetry, collecting, local affairs, the state of the nation, clothes, art, food, nature, theatre, music…. so, the content of the blog is eclectic.

-|Fishing boats on Hastings beach|
+|Fishing boats on Hastings beach

 Hastings Battleaxe does set out to be honest, but that means the posts do include the expression of some strong opinions – well, she wouldn’t be a Battleaxe otherwise, would she?
 Although it means to be light-hearted and a bit tongue-in-cheek, inevitably, sometimes readers sit up and take notice!

-Apart from one or two spectacular ‘blips’ which we won’t dwell on (including one national media storm – wow), it was/is never a viral internet sensation, but has a squad of loyal readers.
+Apart from one or two spectacular ‘blips’ which we won’t dwell on (including one national media storm – wow), the blog was/is never a viral internet sensation, but has a squad of loyal readers.
 Traffic has increased steadily month on month since the blog started.
 The blog had passed 235,000 views when it migrated from Google Blogger to this ‘grown-up’ site in January 2019.

 In 2014 Hastings Battleaxe was included in the New Writing South ‘Good Blog Guide’.